-Deutsche Bank Group recognizes that its compensation framework plays a vital role in supporting its strategic objectives.
-It enables us to attract and retain the individuals required to achieve our bank's objectives.
-The Compensation and Benefits Strategy is aligned to Deutsche Bank Group business strategy, risk strategy, and to its corporate values and beliefs as outlined below.
+Deutsche Bank recognizes that its compensation framework plays a vital role in supporting its strategic objectives.
+It allows to attract and retain the individuals required to achieve the Bank's objectives.
+The Compensation and Benefits Strategy is aligned to Deutsche Bank's business strategy, risk strategy, and to its corporate values and beliefs as outlined below.

-Five key objectives of our compensation practices
+Five key objectives of our compensation strategy